On the derived category of 1-motives: The derived category of -motives

 with the obvious compatibilities.
 As in \cite[Ex.
 2.4]{VL}, it is enough to construct a good transfer $f_*:\uG(W)\to \uG(X)$ for any finite surjective map $f:W\to X$ with $X$ a normal $k$-variety.
-For $X$ and $W$ quasi-projective, this is done in \cite{spsz} or \cite{OR}\footnote{For the symmetric powers of $G$ to exist as schemes, it suffices that $G^0$ be quasi-projective.}.
+For $X$ and $W$ quasi-projective, this is done in \cite{spsz} or \cite{OR} using symmetric powers\footnote{Note that the symmetric powers of $G$ exist as schemes since $G^0$ is quasi-projective.}.
 In general, cover $X$ by affine opens $U_i$ and let $V_i=f^{-1}(U_i)$.
-Since $f$ is finite, $V_i$ is also affine, hence transfers $\uG(V_i)\to \uG(U_i)$ and $\uG(V_i\cap V_j)\to \uG(V_i\cap V_j)$ are defined; the commutative diagram
+Since $f$ is finite, $V_i$ is also affine, hence transfers $\uG(V_i)\to \uG(U_i)$ and $\uG(V_i\cap V_j)\to \uG(U_i\cap U_j)$ are defined; the commutative diagram

 uniquely defines the desired $f_*$.

 The second statement of the lemma is well-known (\eg \cite[3.3.1]{OR}). \end{proof}